Hmm… Does Sugar Make Kids Hyper?

 Another possible link between hyperactivity and sugar could be that most of the time when these sugary substances are consumed it is during times of increased physical activity excitement that cause the children to be hyper.

-For instance, children are excited and hyper during Halloween, Christmas, and birthday parties because of all the activity going on around them.
+For instance, children are excited and hyper during Halloween, Christmas, and birthday parties because of all the activities going on around them.
 Because they ingest sugary substances like candy and cake during these times is just a coincidence that makes most people think it is the cause of the little tikes being wicked hyper.

 Although your kid may not get hyper, it is best for adults and children alike to not consume too much sugar (besides natural sources = fruit) due to the dental and weight consequences.